-- The vision for Cheltenham is articulated in the Cheltenham Vision document approved by Council on 26 March 2018.
-The vision sets out the ambitions, aspirations and actions that the authority, together with its key partners, will take to bring about a thriving town in terms of businesses and their workforces, culture and creativity, people and communities. - The values contained within the vision for Cheltenham reflect the fact that sustainability is of central importance to how the ambitions for the town will be achieved. - The authority's objectives and actions to deliver the place vision provide the framework for the corporate plan.
-The corporate plan is reviewed and updated on an annual basis.
-The document sets out the context of the year ahead in terms of needs, challenges and opportunities, the actions to deliver the priority outcomes and the milestones, indicators and risk by which progress will be measured.
-Economic, social and environmental impacts are factors taken into account in delivery of the corporate plan actions. - Having adopted the Joint Core Strategy the authority continues to develop and adopt its local plan which sets out the detailed plans for delivering sustainable, social and environment benefits across the Borough. - All Cabinet and Council reports include an environmental impact assessment.
+- The vision for Cheltenham is articulated in the Cheltenham Place Vision document.
+The vision sets out the ambitions, aspirations and actions that the authority, together with its key partners, will take to bring about a thriving town in terms of businesses and their workforces, culture and creativity, people and communities. - The values contained within the vision for Cheltenham reflect the fact that sustainability is of central importance to how the ambitions for the town will be achieved. - During 2019-20, a new Corporate Plan was completed.
+The three year corporate strategy sets out the authority's purpose, principles and priorities for the future.
+Guided by an agreed set of principles, with input from councillors, staff, and key partners, the priorities in the plan have been developed to make the biggest difference to Cheltenham's communities, businesses and residents, in line with Cheltenham's place vision that was agreed last year. - Having adopted the Gloucester, Cheltenham and Tewkesbury Joint Core Strategy the authority continues to develop and adopt its local plan that sets out the detailed plans for delivering sustainable, social and environment benefits across the Borough.
+Collectively the Joint Core Strategy and the Cheltenham Plan form the statutory development plan for Cheltenham.
+A review of the JCS is underway and Cheltenham continues to work collaboratively with its partners Tewkesbury Borough and Gloucester City on development plan formulation and its delivery. - The Council's Cabinet formally declared a climate emergency on 9th July, 2019, following a request from Council and commissioned the consultancy firm 'De Courcy Alexander' (DCA) to produce a report setting out the steps required to secure carbon neutrality for the Council and the Cheltenham borough by 2030.